mna/luafn/README.md

 function that, when called, executes with the combination of the partially-applied arguments and newly provided arguments.

+### `fn.partialtrail(f, exactly, ...)`

+Same as partial, except that the partially-applied arguments are added at the end of the newly provided arguments.
+If exactly is not nil, then that exact number of newly provided arguments are passed before adding the partially-applied ones, adding nil values in-between as required.

 ### `fn.pipe(...)`

 Pipe returned values to the input arguments of the next function,